Riding for My Life: Film adaptation

-Julie Krone was one of the greatest jockeys of all time.
-The Boys Club is her story...

 The Boys Club is a film adaptation of Julie Krone's biography, Riding for My Life.
-A movie focused on the world of horse racing, The Boys Club explores one woman’s battle against sexual inequality and toward victory.
+A movie focused on the world of horse racing, The Boys Club explores one woman's battle against sexual inequality and toward victory.
 It is based on the true story of Julie Krone's rise to fame and success as a horse racing jockey.
 The film is written by filmmaker Katherine Brooks, and will be produced by Sophie Watts and executive produced by John Manulis.
 The film project was retitled as "freak".

 Production

 The Boys Club is, as of 2024, unreleased.